yrikw/marketplace_app/README.md

 end
 ```
 ### User
-User can have only one profile in this applicationn and they can have many listings.
-Profile belongs to user and can have one address.
+User can have only one profile in this applicationn and they can create many listing items.
+The profile has to have a user and locaton has to have a profile. "has_one" is used for profile and location, so user can have only one profile and one location.
- - User

 ```
 class User < ApplicationRecord has_one :profile